sams248/JavaScript/README.md

 # JavaScript
-I am learning JavaScript from scratch by the taking the following course on Udemy:
+Learning JavaScript from scratch by the taking:

 **The Complete JavaScript Course 2020: From Zero to Expert!**